bbhorne/love-online/index.md

 #### who are you?

-you live in Montreal. you're a writer, a thinker, and activist, an artist, a creator, or something else entirely. you're part of a marginalized group. you may be BIPOC. you may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, agender, poly...  you may be 86 years old, or 14.
-But, you definitely hold intersectional feminist and anti-oppressive views.
+you live in Montreal. you're a writer, a thinker, and activist, an artist, a creator, or something else entirely. you're part of a marginalized group. you may be BIPOC. you may be asexual, aromantic, allosexual, queer, LGBTQIA+, intersex, trans, agender, poly...  you may be 86 years old, or 14. most importantly, you definitely hold intersectional feminist and anti-oppressive views.

+(artists younger than 14 may submit to the zine, but must also submit an accompanying consent form, signed by a guardian.)

 #### application process

 first, you submit a proposal to us, including a rough draft of your project. (due by 23:59 EST on January 25th, 2019) (you don't need to have a finished product to show us at this time)

-then, we let you know if we like your proposal!
+then, we let you know if we like your proposal by February 1st!

 next, you create your thing and send us a second draft/WIP by 23:59 EST on February 15th